 These reports can be found and submitted via our online Partner Activity Report Form.

-Teachers can receive credits for continuing professional education through the Texas Environmental Education Advisory Committee (TEEAC) by participating in training sessions or meetings offered by Texas Stream Team.
+Teachers can receive credits for continuing professional education through the Texas Environmental Education Advisory Committee (TEEAC) and Continuing Professional Education (CPE) by participating in training sessions offered by Texas Stream Team.

-By completing all phases of a Texas Steam Team citizen scientist training, teachers will receive five hours of professional development credit.
-Teachers attending Texas Stream Team meetings or workshops, such as the annual partner meetings, may also receive three credit hours.
+By completing all phases of a Texas Steam Team community scientist training, teachers will receive five hours of professional development credit.
 For more information, please visit our TEEAC Credit Trainings webpage.

 I am a professor/instructor at an institution of higher education.
 How can I integrate Texas Stream Team into my curriculum?

-There are a wide variety of ways to integrate Texas Stream Team Citizen Science into your classroom, including, but not limited to:
+There are a wide variety of ways to integrate Texas Stream Team community science into your classroom, including, but not limited to:

 - Creating lesson plans based on Texas Stream Team’s free curriculum resources.
 This curriculum focuses on educating students about water quality issues, watershed processes, and environmental stewardship.

-- Offering extra credit for students who successfully complete a Texas Stream Team Citizen Scientist Training.
-This is a great way to encourage students to engage directly with water resources and citizen science.
+- Offering extra credit for students who successfully complete a Texas Stream Team Community Scientist Training.
+This is a great way to encourage students to engage directly with water resources and community science.

 - Becoming certified to lead Texas Stream Team trainings by completing the Texas Stream Team Trainer Training process.
 Once certified, instructors can hold trainings and certify students during class time.